assaabloy-ppi/salt-channel/readme.md

 is a summary of the result of the latest security audit.
 It was performed by Assured AB, thank you!

+Also, the protocol has been analysed with formal methods using Proverif.
+It proves, within a realistic mathematical model, that the main security goals have been met.
+See the results in [the report](files/Proverif-SaltChannelReport1.1-2018.pdf).

 Versions